8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 • Chest diseases such as Bronchial asthma.

-• If you are older than60, DO NOT take them unless you talk to your doctor.
+• If you are older than 60, DO NOT take them unless you talk to your doctor.

-• Start with a low-dose tablet (50mg), you can repeat the dose 4-6 hours later.
+• Start with a low-dose tablet (50mg); you can repeat the dose 4-6 hours later.

-(8) when to call your doctor?
+(8) When should you call your doctor?

 Some conditions & signs that you need to call your doctor about colon prep. & vomiting:

-• No response to the above remedies and otc medications.
+• No response to the above remedies and OTC medications.

-• severe vomiting persistent severe vomiting attacks.
+• severe vomiting, persistent severe vomiting attacks.

-• your age is older than 60 and you think you need an otc antiemetic.
+• your age is older than 60, and you think you need an OTC antiemetic.

 MORE: